software-mansion-labs/expo-brownfield-target/docs/configuration.md

 - [File templates](#templates)

-<a href="overview"></a>
+<a id="overview"></a>

 ## Overview

 The brownfield setup can be configured by passing the options via the config plugin interface or using the file templates.

-Our goal is maximum configurability, so if you feel like anything else needs to be customizable, please feel free to cut an issue or a discussion with a feature request.
+Our goal is maximum configurability, so if you feel like anything else needs to be customizable, please feel free to open an issue or a discussion with the feature request.

-<a href="options"></a>
+<a id="options"></a>

-## Configuration
+## Configuration Options

 You can configure various properties of the native projects like package identifiers, target names or versions via the config plugin interface in `app.json`/`app.config.js`/`app.config.ts` file.